 Creating elearning to support a business goal is one way of proving the value learning brings to your wider organization.
 There are many ways you can demonstrate the ROI of your elearning using a measure that’s appropriate for your business.
 Find out how to demonstrate ROI in a way that makes sense for your organization.

-If your team would benefit from a practical guide that walks you through mapping your content to your goals, this free interactive guide will help!
+Would your team benefit from a practical guide that walks you through mapping your content to your goals?
+You can download our free interactive guide here.

 - How to design a great online blended learning program - May 27, 2020